frace-engineering/projects/README.md

 $ git clone https://github.com/frace-engineering/projects.git

-This project is in the development stage set up a python virtual environment
+This project is in the development stage
+Run the code bellow to setup your local database
+$ mysql -u <your-mysql-username> -p < create_appoms_db.sql  # Replace <your-mysql-username> with your actual mysql username. set up a python virtual environment
 If you already have venv installed
 $ python3 -m venv <your-virtual-environment-name>